Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

     Name: charge_de_travail, dtype: bool

-Note that the masked Series having the explictly defined indexes, you can still use `df.loc` upon filtering.
+Note that the Series-like mask, having the explictly defined indexes from the original one, you can still use `df.loc` upon filtering.

 ```python
 df[mask] # masking directly df is operated on rows